jiaxianyan/MBP/README.md

 ![MBP_framework](visualization/MBP_framework.png)

 ## Installation
-We provide a script **conda_env.sh** that makes it easy to install these dependencies.
+We provide a script **conda_env.sh** that makes it easy to install the dependencies of MBP.
 You just need to modify several packages according to you cuda version.
 ```
 conda create -y -n torch_geo python=3.7
 conda activate torch_geo